 - Garmin 5" plotter and backup handheld GPS

-- Sony 7600GR shortwave receiver.
-(Kenwood TS-450 SSB transceiver was removed in 2010.
-I may later add a more compact modern unit such as an Icom 706MKIIG or Icom M802)
+- Sony 7600GR shortwave receiver. (broken SSB transceiver was removed in 2010.
+I may later add a more compact modern unit such as an Icom M802)

-- Handheld VHF radio and VHF/AIS base station
+- Handheld VHF radio and GX2200 VHF/AIS base radio

 - HP notebook PC with back-up electronic charts

 - Autohelm digital hand-bearing compass

 - 12 volt handheld halogen spotlight

-- Three 12v cabin fans above bunks and head plus one portable fan
+- Three 12v cabin fans above bunks and head plus portable fan

 - Henderson MK 5 manual bilge pump

 - Davis Mark 25 sextant and H.O.
 249 Sight Reduction Tables (as backup)

 - Legs for standing the boat upright between tides

-- The yuloh, a 16-foot Chinese sampan sculling oar, was retired when I added a 6hp outboard motor
+- The yuloh, a 16-foot Chinese sampan sculling oar (retired when I added a 6hp outboard motor)

 - Nylon webbing mast ladder